-You may not experience hot flashes during menopause.
-But for those who do, the severity and length of time of each hot flashes can vary from person to person.
+You may not experience vasomotor symptoms (hot flashes and night sweats) during menopause.
+But for those who do, the severity and length of time of each hot flash can vary from person to person.
 One hot flash may be just a few minutes, while others may last for more than 5 minutes.

 And when it comes to how many years you may have hot flashes, that varies as well.